When you want a simple way clone your Mac’s internal boot drive.

-Once in System Preferences click on Startup Disk
+When you’re in System Preferences click on Startup Disk.

-Your internal drive is the drive you are currently booted from and is shown in grey, your external drive is shown in yellow.
-Click on that and then select restart.
+Your internal drive is the drive you are currently booted from and it’s greyed.
+Your external drive you’ll see in yellow.
+Click on that and then pick restart.

-Then you have changed the default drive your Mac starts from to the external drive.
+Then your Mac starts from to your external drive.

 When you don’t have access to your internal drive to boot normally.